OuterHavenLLC/App/README.md

 * A new hybrid database schema allows for faster indexing and list retrieval while protecting Member data via the encrypted data files.
 * Core objects now render the search and UI variants: RenderSearchUI() and RenderUI(), respectively.
 * A new consolidated ReSearch() object now renders the initial search listing, automated pagination to append groups of results while the container exists, and accounts for input-based keyup events to update the search listing in real-time.
+* Suggested Members are now rendered between the header and index menu.

 ### Heath Kit
 * Coming soon...